 Fr.
 Stuart’s doctoral thesis, “The Practice of Christian Mindfulness as an Imaginative Challenge in Parish Ministry,” describes Grace’s work over the past few years to reorient its practice of discipleship and ministry away from the “program-maintenance model” toward a contemplative posture of spiritual imagination, discernment, transfigured awareness, and desire.
 He is particularly drawn to exploring the ways the Christian contemplative tradition can shape, nurture, and challenge the institutional church.

 Fr.
 Stuart studied in the pre-med program at Lyon College in Batesville, Arkansas (B.S.
 Biology, summa cum laude, 2001) and did his initial theological studies at Columbia Theological Seminary in Decatur, Georgia (M. Div, honors in spiritual formation, 2005).
 He also studied at the School of Theology at the University of the South, Sewanee, Tennessee (Diploma in Anglican Studies, 2008).
 He received his Doctor of Ministry degree from Sewanee as well (May 2017).
-He has also worked and studied for years with the Shalem Institute of Spiritual Formation (Washington, DC) and now, also, with the World Community for Christian Meditation.
+He is also a graduate of the Shalem Institute of Spiritual Formation (Washington, DC) and serves as an adjunct staff person in their Clergy Spiritual Life program.

 His wife, Lisa, is a middle school teacher and is the grounding presence for their family.
 Both Stuart and Lisa grew up in the Mississippi Delta in Southeast Arkansas (30 minutes apart), deep in farm country, just over the bridge from Greenville, Mississippi, spending long summer days with large families, fried catfish, and sweet tea.
 They met while studying at Lyon College, where Lisa first thought Stuart was a British foreign exchange student (until he spoke).
 They have one daughter, Evelyn Clare, who loves to read, draw, and tell jokes and stories.
 As a family, they love having as simple a life as possible: cooking, reading, playing games, watching movies, and spending time with family and friends.